-I have gathered a list of questions people may have about IBM and co keyboards and have attempted to answer them.
-These range from questions beginners in the keyboard hobby may have, what prospective IBM and co keyboard buyers may want to know, and even some research-style technical questions.
+I have gathered a list of questions people may have about IBM and family keyboards and have attempted to answer them.
+These range from questions beginners in the keyboard hobby may have, what prospective IBM and family keyboard buyers may want to know, and even some research-style technical questions.
 Some of these may have subjective answers, so please don't be surprised if other people or websites answer them differently.

 Can I use Model Ms for gaming?

 Absolutely, but with some considerations in mind.
 Model Ms indeed have the reputation of being more of a typing instrument rather than a gaming peripheral, but there is nothing physically stopping you from gaming with them and many people game with them without fault.
 However, depending on your preferences and desired key combinations, there are some things to consider.
 Firstly, Model Ms are limited to 2KRO.
 Whilst this doesn't mean the keyboard is limited to just two-key combinations since in practice 3 or 4 simultaneous keypresses are commonplace, it does mean there are some instances of a hard two-key limit somewhere in the keyboard's matrix.
 Secondly, buckling spring switches are known to have relatively high hysteresis (when the switch's release point is above the actuation point).
 This may present a problem with rapid key presses.
 In conclusion, Model Ms can be used for gaming.
 However, they are not suited for games that require large key combinations and rapid key pressing.

 How much should I be concerned about failing plastic rivets on a Model M?